Like an Icon

 Beautifully written and critically acclaimed, this is the definitive biography of one of our most fascinating cultural icons

 Bruce Chatwin's death in 1989 brought a meteoric career to an abrupt end, since he burst onto the literary scene in 1977 with his first book, In Patagonia.

 Chatwin himself was different things to different people: a journalist, a photographer, an art collector, a restless traveller and a bestselling author; he was also a married man, an active homosexual, a socialite who loved to mix with the rich and famous, and a single-minded loner who explored the limits of extreme solitude.

-In 1991, Nicholas Shakespeare was given unrestricted access to Chatwin's private notebooks, diaries and letters.
-Across five continents he gathered evidence from Chatwin's friends, family, hosts, enemies and lovers.
-Looking for Chatwin behind the masks, he has written the definitive biography of one of the mossot charistmatic and elusive literary figures of our time.
+From unrestricted access to Chatwin's private notebooks, diaries and letters, Nicholas Shakespeare has compiled the definitive biography of one of the most charismatic and elusive literary figures of our time.